mnestratov/natflt/README.md

 Before you deploy a self signed driver, you must turn on test signing and install a certificate on the target computer as described above

 Natdrv6 is installed as a service.
-To install it, do the following:

-1. Prepare an installation directory on the target computer and copy these files from the host computer into the directory:
+To install it, prepare an installation directory on the target computer and copy these files from the host computer into the directory:
 ```
     natdrv6.cat
     natdrv6.inf